LayeredStudio/whoiser/README.md

 ## Highlights
 * Returns WHOIS info for any internet address.
 * Zero-config, but configurable when needed.
-* Recognises queries and routes the query to correct server
+* Recognises queries and routes the request to correct server
-* Extracts domain if query includes subdomain(s)
 * Minimal parsing to provide consistent results across WHOIS servers
 * Uses WHOIS servers from IANA, if not provided
 * Discover available TLDs